What Is Interstitial Cystitis?

 - Heparin has both anti-inflammatory and surface protective actions and may be used to help temporarily “repair” the bladder layer.

 Many other IC treatments are also used, but less frequently than the ones described.
-Some patients do not respond to any IC therapy but can still have significant improvement in the quality of life with adequate pain management.
-Pain management can include non-steroidal anti-inflammatory drugs, moderate strength opiates and stronger long-acting opiates in addition to nerve blocks, acupuncture and other non-drug therapies.
+Some patients do not respond to any IC therapy but can still have significant improvement in their quality of life with adequate pain management.
+Pain management can include non-steroidal anti-inflammatory drugs, moderate-strength opiates, and stronger long-acting opiates in addition to nerve blocks, acupuncture, and other non-drug therapies.